BOSS: Bidirectional One-Shot Synthesis of Adversarial Examples: Experimental results

-\section{Experimental Results}
+\section{Experimental results}

+We show results for Targeted attacks which we call BOSS-T. The desired distribution is selected such that $p_{\textrm{d}}(l) = 1$ if $l$ is the target entry and $0$ otherwise.
+Second, Confidence reduction examples, which we dub BOSS-C. Let the true label of $\mathbf{x}_{\textrm{d}}$ be $f^*$ and the desired confidence be $c_{\textrm{d}}$, then $p_{\textrm{d}}(l) = c_{\textrm{d}}$ if $l=f^*$, and $(1-c_{\textrm{d}})/(M-1)$ otherwise.
+In addition to the samples from BOSS-T and BOSS-C, we also show instances of boundary adversarial examples.
+In this case, a value of $0.5$ is assigned to the two class labels on both sides of the boundary.

 We use $D$ as the JS distance to compare PMFs (desired and actual) and the SSIM index $I$ as a measure of similarity between examples.
 We define $\sigma_\textrm{JS}$ and $\sigma_\textrm{s}$ as the average of $D$ and $I$, respectively, over the set of observations $\mathcal{X}$.
 In addition to the aforementioned metrics, for BOSS-T, we utilize the \emph{attack success rate} $\alpha =: N_{\textrm{s}} / |\mathcal{X}|$, where $N_{\textrm{s}}$ is the number of times a generated adversarial sample is classified as the predefined target label.
+Further, we use $\sigma_2$ and $\sigma_{\infty}$ to denote the average $l_2$ and $l_{\infty}$, respectively.
 For BOSS-C, we compute $\sigma_{\textrm{con}}$, defined as the average confidence level of prediction of the true label over the set of interest $\mathcal{X}$.

-We use the MNIST digits dataset \cite{lecun1998gradient} in the evaluation of the different applications described in Section \ref{Applications} and present additional examples from other datasets such as MNIST Fashion \cite{DBLP:journals/corr/abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning}, GTSRB \cite{Stallkamp2012} and COVID-19 Radiography \cite{9144185} in Figure \ref{fig:motiv}.
-More examples using these datasets are also included in the supplementary document showing similar performance trends.
-We compare BOSS-T and BOSS-C to the CW and NewtonFool attacks, respectively.
-We use the $l_2$ variant of CW with a maximum number of iterations $3000$, confidence $0.9$, learning rate $0.01$, and binary search steps $10$.
-For NewtonFool, we use $50$ iterations and set the small perturbations parameter as $\eta = 0.01$.
-The details of the architectures of the pre-trained classifiers and the generative networks used are provided in the supplementary document.
-The initial loss weights are chosen as $\lambda^{0} = \lambda^{0}_{v} = 0.001$.
-The random vector $\mathbf{z}$ of dimension $Q=100$ is generated from a uniform distribution over the interval $[0,1]$.
-The parameters are updated using the ADAM optimizer \cite{kingma2014adam} with step size $0.025$.

-First, we show the performance of the BOSS algorithm as a function of the similarity (represented by $d(\mathbf{x},\mathbf{x}_{\textrm{d}})$) and PMF distance (represented by $D(p(\mathbf{x}\:;\theta),p_{\textrm{d}})$) , w.r.t iteration $\tau \in \mathcal{T}$.
-Results for BOSS-C is shown in Figure \ref{fig:training step}.
-We use $c_{\textrm{d}} = 0.6$ for the desired confidence level.
-The top curve represents the dynamic loss weight, $\lambda$, assignment as a function of the measures used ($d$ and $D$), and the accepted thresholds for the two objectives.
-For each iteration, $\tau$, the update is taking place according to $(3)$.
-Hence, results presented in the figure are implemented without the use of the exit criteria of Algorithm 1.
-As observed, when $\tau$ increases, $d$ and $D$ decrease.
-As expected, after the step 5, where $d$ and $D$ satisfy the requirements (as represented in $\delta_\textrm{s}$ and $\delta_\textrm{c}$), $\lambda$ decreases.